 In November 2009, with the Bill for the Protection of the Operation of the Mekong Institute and a royal decree signed by the King of Thailand, MI matured into a recognized intergovernmental organization (IGO) focusing on providing human resource development and capacity development learning programs to enhance regional development, cooperation, and integration.
 It has become a GMS-based institute owned and supported by the six GMS governments: Cambodia, Lao PDR, Myanmar, Thailand, Vietnam, and Yunnan Province and Guangxi Zhuang Autonomous Region of P.R.
 China.

-In 2012, MI celebrated its 15th anniversary.
-Today, roughly 18 years later and with the new MI Annex, MI stands as an autonomous international institution with wide network alumni.
+In 2016, MI celebrated its 20th anniversary, marking two decades of notable work in developing human resource capacity in the GMS and advancing sustainable and inclusive development of the region.
+Today, with the new MI Annex, the Institute stands as an autonomous international institution with a wide network of alumni.
 MI has continued to evolve according to the needs of the sub-region and its people for regional integration to bring about more equitable and inclusive economic growth.